Johannes Mallow

-Johannes Mallow (born June 7, 1981 Brandenburg an der Havel) is a German memory sportsman.
-He is a two-time winner of the World Memory Championships.
+Johannes “Hans” Mallow (born June 7, 1981 Brandenburg an der Havel) is a German memory sportsman.
+Along with his post-split title in the IAM event in 2018, a disputed one where he would have ranked outside top 5 in the event both World events’ scores of that year were to be compiled into a single ranking, he has won the World Memory Championships once pre-split in 2012.
 He studied successfully Communication Technology at the Otto-von-Guericke University of Magdeburg and finalized his PhD thesis in 2016 at the University of Duisburg-Essen.
 He also works as a mind coach and scientific author.